-I spend my day doing in a qigong way, that means my exercises and movements are done with an aligned posture, deep breathing and body awareness.
-From walking to the kitchen, making a drink, to pottering around the home, I try to move as much as possible in a safe and soft way.
-I have a number of physical restrictions, so I don’t aim for perfection or what I used to be capable of in flexibility and mobility.
+Spend your time in the day 'doing' in a qigong way, that means exercises and movements are done with an aligned posture, deep breathing and body awareness.
+From walking to the kitchen, making a drink, to pottering around the home, as much as possible in a safe and relaxed way.
+Avoid aiming for perfection or what you used to be capable of in terms of flexibility and mobility.
 Be mindful, considered and controlled in your movements.
 Pain is a fantastic diagnostic, it gives you instant feedback to respond to.
 By applying the theory of qigong to daily life, you can help reduce the sharp edges of pain that you reach through a misaligned posture and working outside of your baseline.

 Gentle Powerful Movements

 I don't use the word rule as that implies something set in stone.
 Training Tai Chi and Qigong less than your absolute maximum is essential for all practitioners, not only those in injury recovery.
 This enables the movements to be performed with relaxation of the soft tissues, and help you avoid further injury, or physical stress from overdoing it.
 It also helps the body heal gently and gradually, whilst helping the rest of the body stay mobile and strong.
-Far from the push it past 100% mentality we are conditioned with in the West.
+Far from the push yourself mentality passed 100% that we have been conditioned with in the West.
 In general in Tai Chi and Qigong, we aim for 70-80%, but that does not account for everyday life.
 Choose the percentage based on your current baseline.
 Pull back training when needed, so as not to exhaust yourself nor drain your physical and mental resources further, and push to 80% when your mind and body are in a healthy state.
 Observe and pace accordingly.

-Where possible I’ve moved gently all parts of the body, and not just the injured areas.
-This helps the oxygen reach every cell in the body.
-This increase of circulation also helps the body overall by activating the lymph system, the nervous system, the immune system, the digestive system, the respiratory system and so on.
+Where possible move all parts of the body gently with mindfulness as this helps oxygen, blood and lymph fluid reach every part of the body.
+This also helps to enhance all body functions: nervous system, immune system, digestive system, endocrine system, respiratory system and so on.
 Most systems in the body respond to movement, we are meant to move!
-Movement is literally feeding the body with nutrients and oxygen to function and heal.
+Movement is literally feeding the body with nutrients to function and heal.

-So in summary, getting moving folks.
+In summary, get moving folks.
 Not only will you prevent injury by being physically strong and resilient, you will recover and heal quicker if you do unfortunately suffer injury, AND you will adapt to life changes with a more positive and healthy attitude.

 Here are some useful resources on injury recovery using Tai Chi and Qigong: